Faces of Polynesia: Fiji to TahitiOctober 15, 2015 - October 31, 2015

 October 29 Bora Bora, Society Islands, French Polynesia

-Be sure to be on deck early this morning as the ship enters the dazzling sapphire-hued lagoon of Bora Bora surrounded by soaring cloud-wreathed peaks.
+Be on deck early this morning as the ship enters the dazzling sapphire-hued lagoon of Bora Bora surrounded by soaring cloud-wreathed peaks.
 Tour this lush island, driving along roads lined with fragrant frangipani.
 Then venture to the large lagoon to snorkel or dive, watching for graceful stingrays and colorful fish such as fairy basslets and teardrop butterflyfish.
 Birders seek out chattering kingfishers and gray-green fruit doves.

 October 30 Papeete, Tahiti / Disembark

 After breakfast disembark the Caledonian Sky and set out to explore this beautiful island.
 Visit the superb Museum of Tahiti and Her Islands, dedicated to the history and culture of the people of Polynesia and take a drive along the stunning coast.
 Continue to the InterContinental Resort Tahiti for dinner and overnight.

 October 31 Tahiti / USA